China Unicom, Telecom to sell latest iPhone shortly after U.S. launch

 “Have you prepared your cash to welcome the iPhone 5S and 5C?
 I‘m looking forward to it,” said a Sina microblogger.

-Its second-quarter market share slipped to 5 percent and was ranked No.7, trailing Samsung, Lenovo Group Ltd (0992.HK), Yulong Computer, ZTE Corp (0763.HK) (000063.SZ), Huawei Technologies Co Ltd HWT.UL and Xiaomi, according to research firm Canalys.
+Its second-quarter market share slipped to 5 percent and was ranked No.7, trailing Samsung, Lenovo Group Ltd, Yulong Computer, ZTE Corp , Huawei Technologies Co Ltd and Xiaomi, according to research firm Canalys.
 Apple’s iPhones had a market share of 8 percent, making it the No.5 vendor, in the first quarter, Canalys said.

 “It’s a very good direction that Apple is launching its latest model so soon in China when its brand attraction is on the decline,” said Nicole Peng, an analyst at Canalys.
 “It is a sign that they value the Chinese consumers.”